Nesvilab/MSFragger/tutorial_pasef_skyline.md

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/Skyline_PASEF_7.png)

 #### Add FASTA file
 **'Browse'** for the sequence database, and select the number of missed cleavages that was used in the database search.
-Press **'Next'** to insert the 'protein.fas' file.
+Press **'Next'** to insert the 'protein.fas' file output by FragPipe/Philosopher, which contains the sequences of proteins filtered to 1% FDR.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/Skyline_PASEF_8.png)